FOOD

 By Anna Schlecht

 In 1977, the brand new storefront Co-op downtown on Columbia Street was slowly coming together, the result of volunteers building shelves, laying flooring, and setting out the food.
 Once the store was laid out, it was time to hire the staff.
-That sounded like the prtfect job for me.
+That sounded like the perfect job for me.

 I had moved out West to find my people—the hippies.
 And I figured the best places to look were at the co-ops and collective restaurants that sprouted up wherever hippies had settled.
 Before leaving Madison in 1976, I found a list of all the co-ops on the West Coast.
 But the only listings for Olympia were a couple of “food conspiracies,” or food buying clubs.
 Unfortunately, you had to know someone to get involved so I never joined one.
 But not finding them meant I wasn’t dragged into the drama over shifting from the buying clubs to the storefront, which for some people represented a loss of direct democracy over their food.
 After a year of controversy, the storefront finally opened with many new members.
 Charlie Lutz, one of the organizers, served as the first staff person.